-Prostitution Crimes in Pasco County, FL
+Prostitution Crimes in Pasco County

 Law enforcement officers in Pasco County, FL, have also moved their criminal investigations online using elaborate sting operations to catch prostitutes and their customers.

 Prostitution crimes target people in the sex industry online including:

 - the customer of the services; or